 Rule 3717-1-02.4 Management and personnel: supervision.

-Effective: June 19, 2023
+Effective: September 5, 2024

-(A) Person in charge - assignment of responsibility.

-(1) The license holder is the person responsible for the food service operation or retail food establishment.
-The license holder may be the person in charge or designate a person or persons in charge and to ensure that a person in charge with applicable knowledge is present at the food service operation or retail food establishment during all hours of operation.
-This paragraph does not apply to a micro market as defined in Chapter 3717-1 of the Administrative Code.

-(2) Each risk level III and risk level IV food service operation and retail food establishment is obligated to have at least one employee that has supervisory and management responsibility and the authority to direct and control food preparation and service that has obtained manager certification in food protection according to rule 3701-21-25 of the Administrative Code.

-(3) Temporary, mobile, vending and risk level I and risk level II food service operations or retail food establishments are exempt from paragraph (A)(2) of this rule.

-(B) Person in charge - demonstration of knowledge.
+- (A) Person in charge assignment of responsibility. - (1) The license holder is the person responsible for the food service operation or retail food establishment.
+The license holder may be the person in charge or designate a person or persons in charge and to ensure that a person in charge with applicable knowledge is present at the food service operation or retail food establishment during all hours of operation. - (2) Paragraph (A)(1) of this rule does not apply to: - (a) Micro markets as defined in paragraph (B)(72) of rule 3717-1 of the Adminstrative Code; and - (b) Vending machine locations as defined in division (L) of section 3717.01 of the revised code. - (3) Each risk level III and risk level IV food service operation and retail food establishment is obligated to have at least one employee that has supervisory and management responsibility and the authority to direct and control food preparation and service that has obtained manager certification in food protection according to rule 3701-21-25 of the Administrative Code. - (4) Temporary, mobile, vending locations, and risk level I and risk level II food service operations and retail food establishments are exempt from paragraph (A)(3) of this rule. - (B) Person in charge demonstration of knowledge.

-Based on the risks inherent to the food operation, during inspections and upon request the person in charge is to demonstrate to the licensor the applicable knowledge of foodborne disease prevention, application of the hazard analysis and critical control point principles, and the requirements of this chapter as they relate to the food service operation or retail food establishment at the time of inspection.
+Based on the risks inherent to the food service operation or retail food establishment, during inspections and upon request the person in charge is to demonstrate to the licensor the applicable knowledge of foodborne disease prevention, application of the hazard analysis and critical control point principles, and the requirements of this chapter as they relate to the food service operation or retail food establishment at the time of inspection.
 The person in charge is to demonstrate this knowledge by: